Deadwooding: Robust Global Pruning for Deep Neural Networks: Related work and limitations

+The importance of model parameters towards model inference can be evaluated using several factors, including but not limited to the magnitude of their weights.
+The parameters with less magnitudes have been shown to have the least impact on the model's output \citep{Tang2015APB,magnitude_medium} and prediction accuracy.
+The majority of the SoA pruning studies \cite{han2015learning,sehwag2019compact,zhang2018systematic, han2015deep,Li2017PruningFF,savarese2020winning,Sanh0R20} (including the ones referred to in this paper) use magnitude-based parameter pruning.

-While model pruning has received much attention, the literature addressing the combined objective of pruning and robustness to adversarial examples is exceedingly more sparse. \citeauthor{sehwag2019compact} removed the model weights with lowest magnitude on adversarial pre-trained networks, \citeauthor{Zhang_2018} approached robust pruning using the alternating direction method of multipliers (ADMM), and \citeauthor{sehwag2020hydra} presented Hydra, that uses an adversarial training objective during the pruning training step and fine-tuned the resulting pruned model to ensure high accuracy.
-While these works present important contributions to the state of the art, they all have the following two limitations: {\bf (1)} To avoid creating disconnected subnetworks, these methods all perform layer-wise pruning, which restricting the pruning amount for each layer to a fixed percentage.
-As we will show next, this strategy induces suboptimalities to the model performance. {\bf (2)} Existing robust pruning approaches assume that the original, large model to be pruned, is already an adversarially robust model, and attempt at preserving such property.
+While neural network model pruning has received much attention, the literature addressing the combined objective of pruning and robustness to adversarial examples is exceedingly more sparse.
+Notably, \citet{sehwag2019compact}(LWM) removed the model weights with the lowest magnitude iteratively while fine-tuning the model for adversarial robustness in each iteration, pruning a maximum of 90\% parameters. \citet{zhang2018systematic} approached pruning using the alternating direction method of multipliers (ADMM), achieving a maximum of 71\% pruning.
+Recently, \citet{sehwag2020hydra} presented Hydra, which used an adversarial training objective during the pruning training step and fine-tuned the resulting pruned model to ensure high accuracy, achieving a maximum of 99\% pruning.

+Although these works present important contributions to the state of the art, they all have the following two limitations: {\bf (1)} To avoid creating disconnected sub-networks, these methods all perform layer-wise pruning, which restricts the pruning amount for each layer to a fixed percentage.
+As we will show next, this strategy induces suboptimalities to the model performance. {\bf (2)} Existing robust pruning approaches assume that the original, complex model to be pruned, is already an adversarially robust model, and attempt at preserving such property.